rust-lang/book/src/ch07-02-mod-and-the-filesystem.md

 This is an empty test to help us get our library started, instead of the binary that says "Hello, world!" that we get with a new binary.
 Let's ignore the `#[]` stuff and `mod tests` for a little bit, but leave it at the end of `src/lib.rs`.

-Let's imagine that we're creating a library to provide networking functionality.
-At the beginning of the file, add:
+Imagine that we're creating a library to provide some general networking functionality.
+We're going to look at different ways we could choose to organize our code, any of which could make sense depending on exactly what we were trying to do.
+To start, add this code at the beginning of the file:

 Filename: src/lib.rs